 - Friendliness and Inclusion

-Falls Road Primary School has approximately 300 students, from Kindergarten through to Year 6.
-The Kindergarten has 1 group that attends two and a half days per week on Monday and Wednesday as well as every second Friday.
+Falls Road Primary School has approximately 325 students, from Kindergarten through to Year 6.
+The Kindergarten has 2 groups that attends two and a half days per week on Monday / Wednesday and Tuesday / Friday as well as every second Friday.
 All other students from Pre-Primary through to Year 6 attend full time.
 Our small classes support and allow students to form lasting friendships in a safe and supportive learning environment.
 Our educational program is based around the Australian Curriculum.
 This ensures a focus on developmental learning.

 Teaching & Learning Programs